dibyendumajumdar/C/docs/ctour.md

      with  a negated right operand, since the PDP-11 lacks a general right-shift operator.

-8. A number of special cases are simplified, such as divi- sion or multiplication by `1`, and shifts by `0`.
+8. A number of special cases are simplified, such as division or multiplication by `1`, and shifts by `0`.

 The `unoptim` routine performs the same sort of processing for unary operators.